Mobile Push Notifications

 Now, whenever you are planning a new campaign, you can use the 'Test Send' button to send the push notification or in-app message everyone in the Testers channel, to see how the message will appear on your own device, before sending to your audience.

 That's it - you're all set to start sending notifications to your subscribers!
-Read on to learn about your messaging dashboard, how to use segments, channels, geofences and beacons to target your audience, how to send push notifications and in-app messages and how to create automation rules to automatically send notifications on a trigger such as a device entering or exiting a geofence.
+Please check our user guide to learn about your messaging dashboard, how to use segments, channels, geofences and beacons to target your audience, how to send push notifications and in-app messages and how to create automation rules to automatically send notifications on a trigger such as a device entering or exiting a geofence.